 Zachariah Schmidt is a Chicago native who returned to the city after an 8-year stay in Atlanta, GA.
 A classical pianist by trade, he is enjoying helping LVLC as their new communications director in a time of transition for the church.
 Zachariah loves reading and spending time with his fiancée and their 5 pets!

 Pastor Liala Beukema has led our congregation since 2005 and has served nearly all of her ministry in urban communities.
 Beukema earned her Master of Divinity at Western Theological Seminary in 1984 and Bachelor’s Degree at Augustana College.

 In the last few years, Beukema has focused her ministry in the area of social justice, particularly in what can be accomplished within her sphere of influence – a parishioner’s relationship with the church and spiritual journey.
 Her outreach to those who are struggling, forgotten and neglected is supported and extended by members of the congregation.

 Pastor Liala has often said there are two highly rewarding aspects of her work.
 “The first is collectively, the privilege of being part of church-based community organizations that do the work that changes lives – jobs, housing, dignity.
 The other comes from being a leader of others, that they invite me into their lives to share life moments that are joyous, sad or disruptive in some way.
 Those are the pastoral care experiences that remind me why I do what I do and why it’s my calling.”

-Paul has been a member of Lakeview Lutheran Church for 10 years and wears many hats.
-His favorite thing about Lakeview Lutheran is that it is a hands-on church and very easy to participate and get involved.
+Paul Conley has been a member of LakeView Lutheran Church for ten years and wears many hats (including Church Council Mission Team Leader).
+His favorite thing about LakeView Lutheran is that it is a hands-on church and very easy to participate and get involved.
 He enjoys taking care of the yard and outdoor landscape around the church and helping with the rooftop garden.
 He is also involved in the hot soup mission.
 Lastly, he enjoys helping with the music in church.